-OVERVIEW: The Max and Victoria Dreyfus Foundation awards grants to organizations where its grants “can make a big difference.”
-Giving emphases are health, the environment, the arts, education and housing.
+OVERVIEW: The Max and Victoria Dreyfus Foundation supports organizations where its grants “can make a big difference.”
+Funding priorities include the arts, the environment, health, housing and education.

 IP TAKE: The Max and Victoria Dreyfus Foundation is an interesting blend of elusive and accessible.
-It doesn’t have a mission statement, and it doesn’t declare its areas of interest, instead stating it would rather keep its coffers open to organizations that make the most compelling cases for its support.
-But it’s open to all to organizations to make that case, with an open application and no geographic restrictions (so long as you’re based in the U.S.).
+It does not have a mission statement, and it does not declare its areas of interest, instead stating it would rather keep its coffers open to organizations that make the most compelling cases for its support.
+But it is open to all 501(c)(3) organizations who can make that case and has an open application with no geographic restrictions.

-The Max and Victoria Dreyfus Foundation's giving history clearly shows it supports health-related causes, including mental health (with a particular interest in animal-engagment supportive therapies).
+The Max and Victoria Dreyfus Foundation's past grantmaking clearly shows it supports health-related causes, including mental health (with a particular interest in animal-engagment supportive therapies).
 But the foundation shares no marketing language or rhetoric as to the “why”—it does not declare a mission statement, nor any statements of focus for its giving.
-Instead, it deliberately leaves the door wide open, stating that it “does not establish funding priorities on an annual basis, but rather supports worthwhile activities for which an organization has made a compelling case to receive funding.”
+Instead, it states that it “does not establish funding priorities on an annual basis, but rather supports worthwhile activities for which an organization has made a compelling case to receive funding.”

-A major thrust of that compelling case should be to firmly establish why support from The Max and Victoria Dreyfus Foundation will make a big difference.
-The foundation views its grants as small ones (the typical range is $1,000 - $10,000) but it still wants to have a big impact on your ability to execute your mental health program.
+When making their compelling case, grant seekers should be sure to firmly establish why support from The Max and Victoria Dreyfus Foundation will make a big difference.
+The foundation views its grants as small ones (the typical range is $1,000 - $10,000) but it still wants to have a big impact on grant seekers’ ability to execute their mental health program.

-The foundation is also open-minded about how its funds could be used, and will provide general operating support and contribute to capital campaigns in addition to giving program support to organizations anywhere in the United States--so long as you’re a 501(c)(3).
+The foundation is also open about how grant seekers use its funds: it will provide general operating support and contribute to capital campaigns in addition to giving program support to organizations anywhere in the United States—as long as they are a 501(c)(3).